jupyter/nbclassic/docs/source/nbclassic.rst

 ------------

-The nbclassic package is the implementation of the classic Jupyter Notebook-v6 as a Jupyter Server extension.
-As proposed in the accepted `Jupyter Enhancement Proposal #79`_ the development of this package is due to plans being carried out to create a Notebook-v7, that is based on the modern JupyterLab code-base.
+The nbclassic package is the implementation of the classic Jupyter Notebook 6 as a Jupyter Server extension.
+As proposed in the accepted `Jupyter Enhancement Proposal #79`_ the development of this package is due to plans being carried out to create a Notebook 7, that is based on the modern JupyterLab code-base.

-While Notebook-v7 provides a user experience equivalent to that of the classic Notebook-v6, the technology stack used is incompatible with that which many Jupyter Notebook users have developed their Jupyter Notebook extensions with.
-Users may find themselves in need of a way to continue using the Jupyter Notebook-v6 tech-stack as they transition to using the Jupyter Notebook-v7.
+While Notebook 7 provides a user experience equivalent to that of the classic Notebook 6, the technology stack used is incompatible with that which many Jupyter Notebook users have developed their Jupyter Notebook extensions with.
+Users may find themselves in need of a way to continue using the Jupyter Notebook 6 tech-stack as they transition to using the Jupyter Notebook 7.
 The NbClassic package intends to address that need.

 .. _Jupyter Enhancement Proposal #79: https://jupyter.org/enhancement-proposals/79-notebook-v7/notebook-v7.html